HPC-SimTools/IPS-framework/examples-proposed/003-different-timestep/README.md

 This is a simple example showcasing that the driver is always free to dictate what timestep is exposed to the workers.

+In this case, we are using the timesteps from the IPS config variable TIME_LOOP.

 ## Instructions

 This example uses the script syntax, so to run it you only need to be in an environment where the ipsframework itself has been installed.